Transition from GCSE to A Level Mathematics

 2. Exam tips and exemplars

-Even though Year 11 exams have been cancelled, students can use our GCSE extra support material to revise topics and develop their exam skills ready for Year 12.
+Students can use our GCSE higher tier revision checklist to revise topics and develop their exam skills ready for Year 12.
 Our A Level candidate exam hints (Maths A – H240, Maths B (MEI) – H640) will give them an idea of how they will be examined at the end of the course.

 3. Calculators